qrohlf/hackathon-starter-sinatra/Readme.md

 # Rationale

-## Sinatra
+## Sinatra over Rails
+Rails is a great tool for speeding up development - if your whole team knows Rails.
+Otherwise, Sinatra is better.

 For most hackathon-style micro applications, the full Rails framework introduces too much friction to the development process.
-It's got a lot of moving parts, a deeply nested directory structure that's difficult for team members with less Rails experience to grasp, and a lot of implicit "magic" that can also trip up team members.
+It's got a lot of moving parts, a deeply nested directory structure that's difficult for team members without Rails experience to traverse, and a lot of implicit "magic" that can also trip up team members.
 Sinatra with ActiveRecord gives a lot of the speed benefits of a Rails project without the added complexity of the asset pipeline, sophisticated routing, and other stuff that comes with Rails but isn't that useful in smaller projects.